Alvinzhafif/fosters-bag/README.md

 Authentication: used for authenticating the user, Works through passwords, pins, or any other security information, takes place first, is visible to the user, and is changeable by the user<br />
 Authorization: used for authorizing the user's access, Works through the settings that are implemented in the code, takes place after authentication, and is not visible and changeable for the user

+### What are cookies in website?
+How does Django use cookies to manage user session data?